 I bite the inside of my bottom lip, trying not to show too much emotion.
-Even if he’s not in the room with me to see, I don’t want even the vibes of my irritation to come off.
-Because I shouldn’t be upset over some praise, right?
-Being praised is supposed to be a good thing.
+Even if he’s not in the room to see, I don’t want even the vibes of my irritation to come off.
+Because I shouldn’t get upset over some praise, right?
+Being praised should be a good thing.

-But, right now, it’s not a great thing anymore.
-The praise almost comes off as a script.
+But, right now, it’s not great anymore.
+The praise comes off like a script.
 I could write the worse novel ever and he’d never notice.
 I found a few grammar mistakes after I sent the story to him, but he doesn’t notice them at all.
 He’s too fascinated by me.
 I know he means well, but I hesitate every time.

-I guess this is another reason why friends shouldn’t edit your work.
-Their words can sound false as they say everything I want to hear.
+I guess this is another reason why friends shouldn’t edit my work.
+Their words sound false; they say everything I want to hear.
 But that’s not what I need to hear, so I resent it.

-As writers, we need a mixture between praise and criticism to feel comfortable and grow.
-We don’t need to be told every second of the day that we’re amazing.
-We also don’t need to be ripped apart like we’re nothing.
-A healthy middle – a gray area – is preferred.
+As writers, we need a mixture between praise and criticism to grow.
+People shouldn’t tell us that we’re amazing all the time.
+We also don’t need to get ripped apart like we’re nothing.
+I prefer a healthy middle – a gray area.

 But that’s almost unrealistic.
-If you can magically find someone who gives you that gray area, you found someone worth keeping.
+If I can find someone who gives me that gray area, I found someone worth keeping.